Crew member with serious injuries after train collision east of Revelstoke

 READ MORE: Two sent to hospital after train derailment east of Revelstoke

 Two crew members were taken to hospital.
-One has since been released and one remains with serious injuries, according to a public preliminary report released by the Transportation Safety Board (TSB)
+One has since been released and one remains in care with serious injuries, according to a public preliminary report released by the Transportation Safety Board (TSB)

 Media Relations Coordinator for the TSB, Liam MacDonald, confirmed that the derailment is now being investigated as a Class 3 occurrence.